Ready to say goodbye to debt for good? Learn More

 Yes.

 You're required to take two courses when you file bankruptcy.
-The first course is a credit counseling course.
-This course helps you understand all your debt-relief options, so you can decide whether bankruptcy is the best choice for you.
+The credit counseling course helps you understand all your debt-relief options, so you can decide whether bankruptcy is the best choice for you.

 You must take this course before you file your bankruptcy case with the court.
 You'll need to include the certificate of completion with your other bankruptcy forms when you file.